kcmv/colabo/website/colabo.space/COLABO.SPACE.md

 Thanks for watching!
 So, the Colabo.Space ecosystem consists of a set of principles, socio-technical methodologies and online tools for supporting efficient collective collaboration.
 Among others aspects (spaces), it aims to provide the user with a ***knowledge*** space, together with an ***action*** space and a ***dialogical*** space, all coexisting in one ecosystem.

 At the top level Colabo.space central role is a "***moving***" role between all "*stakeholders*" of humanity.
-We want to keep a continuous dialogue and exchange of values across humanity both in order to give a power of each stakeholder to contribute and change the world for better, but also to keep the momentum of sustainability and thrivability  as shown on the following diagram:
+We want to keep a continuous dialogue and exchange of values across humanity both in order to give a power to each stakeholder to contribute and change the world for better, but also to keep the momentum of sustainability and thrivability  as shown on the following diagram:

 <img alt='Colabo-spiral' src='https://farm5.staticflickr.com/4645/25683835348_791037ae6b_b.jpg' width='50%'/>